sttp-book/sttp-book/chapters/getting-started/test-automation.md

 * The result is then used in the **Assert** phase, where the test asserts that the system behaved as expected.
 In terms of code, it is where the `assert` instructions are.

-Using one of the test methods above to illustrate the different different parts of an automated test code (the comments identifying each of the parts in the source code are just to help you visualize the three parts; in real test code, we do not add these comments):
+Using one of the test methods above to illustrate the different parts of an automated test code (note that the Arrange/Act/Assert comments here are just to help you visualize the three parts, we would not usually add them in real test code):

 ```java
 @Test